Nethereum/Nethereum.Templates.Pack/README.md

 ```

 2. Check the templates were installed ok:

 ```
 > dotnet new --list
 ```

-You should see a list of templates, including these:
+You should see a list of templates, including the templates in the pack:
 ```
 Nethereum Blazor Metamask Wasm-Server Projects                 nethereum-mm-blazor  [C#]        Nethereum/Blazor/Metamask Nethereum Blazor SIWE Wasm/Server/RestApi Projects             nethereum-siwe       [C#]        Nethereum/SIWE/Blazor/Metamas/RestApi